wballard/starphleet/index.md

 This is a directory full of any files you see fit.
 Whenever the headquarters is updated, these files are recursively copied, as root from the the headquarters to `/` on your ship, such that a file at `<headquarters/overlay/hi_mom` ends up at `/hi_mom` on your running ship.

 #### shipscripts/
-A directory containing scripts, which will run on individual ships when:
+A directory containing scripts, which will run on individual ships when the headquarters is updated.

-* Starphleet starts
-* A change in IP address is detected

 Scripts in this folder can be used to implement many different kinds of functionality, including dynamic DNS registration.
 If you want to simulate dynamic DNS with Amazon Route53, look at the [starphleet-cli](https://github.com/wballard/starphleet-cli) command `starphleet name ship ec2`.
 Note that scripts in this directory **must be marked as [executable](http://www.dslreports.com/faq/linux/7.1_chmod_-_Make_a_file_executable)** in order to run on the ships.
 Scripts also run as root on the ships - take care to avoid a shipwreck.

+#### ssl/
+Provide two files `crt` and `key`, which must be set to not need a password, in order to enable the ship to service SSL.

 #### jobs
 A file which allows scheduling of phleet-level cron tasks to call specified service endpoints.
 The `jobs` file uses cron syntax, the only difference being a URL in place of a local command.